SensesProject/static/settings/README.md

 ## Modules 💈
 `modules.json` holds a list of all modules that are visible in the toolkit and portals.

+🔖 The file is available online at `https://dev.climatescenarios.org/settings/modules.json`

 | Key | Type | Description | Toolkit/Portals |
 | :--- | :--- | :--- | :--- |
 | **title** | String | Title of the module | Both |